ciar4n/themeglobe/content/theme/rockettheme-denali.md

 pricing:
   - Paid

-archetype:
+tags:
+  - Event
-  - Visionary
+  - Travel
-  - Explorer
+  - Neutral

 description: Denali is a flexible and exclusive design built on the powerful, state-of-the-art Gantry 5 framework.
 ---